Jfri3ss/Python-Numpy-Doc/README.md

 - Inverse Sine `numpy.arcsin()`: Computes the inverse sine of each element in the array.
 - Inverse Cosine `numpy.arccos()`: Computes the inverse cosine of each element in the array.
 - Inverse Tangent `numpy.arctan()`: Computes the inverse tangent of each element in the array.

-### 3. Exponential and Logarithmic Functions

-- Exponential `numpy.exp()`: Computes the exponential of each element in the array.
-- Natural Logarithm `numpy.log()`: Computes the natural logarithm of each element in the array.
-- Base-10 Logarithm `numpy.log10()`: Computes the base-10 logarithm of each element in the array.

-### 4. Miscellaneous Functions

-- Absolute Value `numpy.absolute()`: Computes the absolute value of each element in the array.
-- Square Root `numpy.sqrt()`: Computes the non-negative square root of each element in the array.
-- Ceiling `numpy.ceil()`: Rounds each element of the array to the nearest integer greater than or equal to that element.
-- Floor `numpy.floor()`: Rounds each element of the array to the nearest integer less than or equal to that element.
-- Rounding `numpy.round()`: Rounds each element of the array to the nearest integer.